 While every email service has its own spam filter, these often aren’t up to the task of protecting a business email.
 By using advanced email filtering, you can have more granular control over which messages are blocked.
 Enterprise email filtering tools also allow you to open and inspect suspicious emails in a safe online environment away from your network.
 This means you can check these emails safely and without the risk of opening them on your own device.

 – Implement DKIM & DMARC On Your Domain

 DKIM stands for Domain Keys Identified Mail.
 This email security technique uses public-key cryptography to aid in the prevention of domain spoofing.
 It allows recipients to verify that the email came from the organisation that claims to be the sender.

 DMARC (Domain-based Message Authentication Reporting and Conformance) policies let email servers know how to deal with unauthorised messages sent from your email domain.
 Despite its effectiveness at combatting email-based threats, it is estimated that as few as 10% of businesses currently have a DMARC policy in place.

 How Carden IT Services Can Help Secure Your Email

 Keeping one email address locked down is an achievable goal but keeping an entire organisation’s email secure can be a little trickier.
 This is because it often requires more expertise and a selection of enterprise-grade email security tools.
 If any of the above processes sound confusing or beyond the ability of your own team, it’s probably a sign that it’s time to consult some IT experts.

-At Carden IT Services, we offer professionally managed email security as part of our wider Managed IT Services & Cybersecurity Packages.
+At Carden IT Services, we offer professionally managed email security as part of our wider Managed IT Services & Cyber-Defence Packages.
 Speak to our team today and learn how we can help to secure your business’s email.